jumboduck/squirrel/README.md

 -   If the "remember me" checbox is ticked, the session will endure after the browser is closed
 -   Users can log out of their account and close the session
 -   If a user has tried accessing a page from the application while logged out, they will be redirected to this page when they log in

+#### About Page

+The about page gives users an idea of the purpose of the application.
+If the user is not logged in, an additional paragraph is generated with links to log in and register a new account.

 #### Create New Entries